-LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY."
+LOW BATTERY: If the battery is low, the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY."
+This alarm contains a sealed 3V Lithium battery, which will last the life of the alarm.
+No need to replace batteries.
 This cycle will occur once every minute and will continue for at least seven days.
 Under battery power, the "LOW BATTERY" voice only occurs once every 15 minutes.

-- Voice Message System that alerts user to the following conditions: - -Only for smoke alarm Hush

-System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode.

-- Only for smoke alarm Hush - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled. - Only if button is pushed - System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - End of Life Hush.
+- Voice Message System that alerts user to the following conditions: - Only for smoke alarm Hush - System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode. - Only for smoke alarm Hush - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled. - Only if button is pushed - System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - The End of Product Life Alarm/Signal is a double chirp and flash every 30 seconds (see page 20). - End of Life Hush.
 At end of product life, the button can be pushed to silence the end of life "chirp" for approximately 3 days at a time, for a maximum of 30 days life extension. - One "chirp" every 30 seconds coupled with a green LED flash twice a second is an indication that the alarm is malfunctioning.
-If this occurs call the Product Support Line at 1-800-880-6788. - Test/Reset button performs functions.(See page 15). - HUSH Control Feature that silences the unit during nuisance alarm situations (see pages 16-17). - Peak Level Memory Feature which alerts user when the unit has detected CO concentrations of 100 ppm or greater (see page 17). - Alarm Memory Feature that gives visual indication when an alarm has sensed a hazardous condition - Green and red LED lights that indicate normal operation and alarm status (see page 18 for details). - Tamper Resist Feature that deters children and others from removing the alarm (see page 19). - Battery reminder flag that prohibits installation when batteries are not present.
+If this occurs call the Product Support Line at 1-800-880-6788. - Test/Reset button performs functions.(See page 15). - HUSH Control Feature that silences the unit during nuisance alarm situations (see pages 16-17). - Peak Level Memory Feature which alerts user when the unit has detected CO concentrations of 100 ppm or greater (see page 17). - Alarm Memory Feature that gives visual indication when an alarm has sensed a hazardous condition (see page 18). - Green and red LED lights that indicate normal operation and alarm status (see page 18 for details). - Tamper Resist Feature that deters children and others from removing the alarm (see page 19).